oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/guided_convolutionSeparable_SYCLmigration/README.md

 ﻿# `convolutionSeparable` Sample

 The convolution separable is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
-This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area              | Description
 |:---                   |:---
-| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize it
+| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize
 | Time to complete              | 15 minutes
 | Category                      | Code Optimization